Hi there! I'm Julie, and I can help you regain your health naturally.

-The brain fog lifted, the afternoon slump at work disappeared and I no longer came home exhausted and dying to take a nap.
+As I made small but consistent changes, my morning brain fog began to lift, the afternoon slump at work disappeared and I no longer came home exhausted and dying to take a nap.

 What started out as a self-centered desire (how can I stay healthy) became so much more: how can I help others to stay healthy?

 Interested in learning more about what I do, and how I can help you?
 Then check out my services.

 Julie Doan graduated from the University of Montreal, and obtained her Bachelor of Pharmacy in 2010.
 She then pursued her Master's Degree in Advanced Pharmacotherapy in 2011.

 Now that you know a bit more about my story, let me share a sillier side of myself :)

-And I know I look like I'm 25 years old... but trust me, I'm in my thirties. ;)
+Yes, I know I look like I'm 25 years old... but trust me, I'm in my thirties. ;)